Jamie-S2000/rock-paper-scissors/README.md

 ![image of the rules section](assets/images/readme/rules.jpg)

 -__Alerts__

 There are two types of alerts in the game:
 * The first type tells players what they chose, what the computer chose and if they won, lost or drew.
 ![image of the first type of alert](assets/images/readme/alert1.jpg)
-* The second type shows users their points total at the end of a game and whether they won lost or drew overall.
+* The second type shows users their points total at the end of a game and whether they won, lost or drew overall.
 ![image of the second type of alert](assets/images/readme/alert2.jpg)

 -__Favicon__

 The favicon is chosen as it is a video game controller.

 ### Future Features and Improvements